mauropalsgraaf/fpscala-workshop/workshop.md

 def identity[A](v: A): A
 ```

 In this case, the identity function can take any type as input and returns a value of that type as well.
 Multiple generics can be specified within the square brackets separated by a comma.
-The name of the generic doesn't matter (needs to be capital), but it's convention to go from A up to Z.
+The name of the generic doesn't matter (needs to be capital), but it's convention to going from A to Z.

 ### Nothing subtype

 It can be necessary some time to have a subtype of everything.
-Most of the time this will be useful when encoding ADT.
-More about ADT will come later.
 It's the counterpart of Object in Java, where every class extends Object.

-## Currying
+### Currying

 Currying means that we can partially apply a function.
 In functional languages as Haskell, every function is a one-argument function.
-For example, a signature that looks like Int => Int => Int will take one argument (an Int) and returns a new function with the signature Int => Int.
+For example, a signature that looks like `Int => Int => Int` will take one argument (an Int) and returns a new function with the signature Int => Int.
 This function takes another Int argument and returns the final Int.

 Scala doesn't have only one argument functions.
 Instead, you can define functions that have multiple parameter lists.
 For example, the add function.
-We can invoke add by specifying the arguments in different argument lists.
+We can apply the add function by specifying the arguments in different argument lists.

 ```
 def add(x: Int)(y: Int): Int = {